Last updated on August 13, 2020 by Kristophorus Hadiono

 Many of you Linux junkies will probably spend most of your time in terminals.
 So you may be wondering how to spice up the plain old boring-looking terminal environment.
 If you are looking to enhance the look of your terminal window, one way is screenFetch.

 According to its creator, screenFetch is a "bash screenshot information tool".
-This tool can show inside a bash terminal various pieces of system information, as well as nifty ASCII arts such as your Linux distribution logo. screenFetch can auto detect your Linux distribution and display its logo (currently supporting Arch Linux, Mint, LMDE, Ubuntu, Debian, Fedora, SuSe/Opensuse, Mandriva/Mandrake, Crunchbang, Gentoo, Red Hat Linux, and Tiny Core distributions.
+This tool can show inside a bash terminal various pieces of system information, as well as nifty ASCII arts such as your Linux distribution logo. screenFetch can auto detect your Linux distribution and display its logo.
+Currently it supports Arch Linux, Mint, LMDE, Ubuntu, Debian, Fedora, SuSe/Opensuse, Mandriva/Mandrake, Crunchbang, Gentoo, Red Hat Linux, and Tiny Core distributions.

 screenfetch -D 'Fedora'